lucblassel/lucblassel.com/posts/implementing-linear-regression.markdown

 ### Building our regressor

 Now we can get to the actual regression part.
-First we need to be able to compute our cost, note that in Python the matrix multiplication symbol is `@`, and th `**2` means we square the matrix element-wise.
+First we need to be able to compute our cost, note that in Python the matrix multiplication symbol is `@`, and the `**2` means we square the matrix element-wise.

 ```python
 def compute_cost(theta, X, y):